 Area 1: The statues should be changed into human shapes that have been withered by time to the point where the features are no longer recognizable and the limbs should be to slender and to long to fit proper human proportions.

-Area 2: The doors should be made of an unknown metal that is very resilient [Living Metal: AP:35; Regenerating five points per turn if damaged] and thick enough that no reading of what is behind are possible.
+Area 2: The doors should be made of an unknown metal that is very resilient [Living Metal: AP:35; Regenerating five points per turn if damaged] and thick enough that no reading of what is behind it are possible.
 The statues should be stylized human shapes with no facial features and limbs should be to slender and to long to fit proper human proportions.

 Area 3: Finding the trap should be an ordinary(+10) test for Awareness or Security which becomes easy (+30) if either an Auspex reading gives the characters a hint or if the players state that their characters check the floor plates.
 The rock could be treated as AP:20 or higher (due to its thickness).